-Black Panther struck a cord with me.
-It was the first time as a 25 year old African-European that I saw a full cast of different black characters on the screen of this magnitude.
-It was the first time I saw something like this that didn’t involve slavery or gang activities, but instead it was about powerful, badass, intellectual Africans kicking ass on the big screen.
+Black Panther struck a chord with me.
+It was the first time as a 25-year-old African-European that I saw a full cast of different black characters on the screen of this magnitude.
+It was the first time I saw something like this that didn’t involve slavery or gang activities, but instead, it was about powerful, badass, intellectual Africans kicking ass on the big screen.

 The world of Wakanda on screen was amazing.
 It never looked like it was out of place with the environment and felt like I was looking at a possible location on earth.
 The amount of respect paid to the African traditions and culture was outstanding.
 The movie felt like a stand-alone movie but also a great job in connecting it in with the MCU.

-Of course, I don’t agree with slaughtering millions to achieve one’s agenda, but Killmonger commentary on slavery, racism and over all black lives struck a cord with me.
+Of course, I don’t agree with slaughtering millions to achieve one’s agenda, but Killmonger commentary on slavery, racism and overall black lives struck a chord with me.
 I ended up agreeing with him near the end of the movie which was weird because he’s the villain.
 His badass attitude and how he approached everything due to his environment really spoke volumes for me.
 The line he spoke near the end of the movie WILL affect you to some degree, I guarantee you.

 My final verdict on this movie…you already know: WAKANDA FOREVER!!!
 LONG LIVE THE KING!!!!